ksator/junos-verifications-automation-with-jsnapy/README.md

 ## clone this repo:
 ```
 git clone https://github.com/ksator/Junos-verifications-automation-with-Jsnapy.git
-cd Junos-verifications-automation-with-Jsnapy
+cd junos-verifications-automation-with-jsnapy
 ```
 ## JSNAPy lookup directories:
 JSNAPy default lookup directory to search for JSNAPy configuration files is /etc/jsnapy.
 JSNAPy default lookup directory to search for JSNAPy test files files is /etc/jsnapy/testfiles.
+So:
-Either copy the jsnapy files into the default lookup directories.
+- Either copy the jsnapy files into the default lookup directories.
-Or change the default lookup directories in /etc/jsnapy/jsnapy.cfg.
+- Or change the default lookup directories in /etc/jsnapy/jsnapy.cfg.
-Another option is to specify custom jsnapy lookup directory using the optional argument --folder when you use jsnapy commands as indicated [here] (Documentation: https://github.com/Juniper/jsnapy/wiki/3.-Command-Line-Tool#optional-arguments).
+- Another option is to specify custom jsnapy lookup directory using the optional argument --folder when you use jsnapy commands as indicated [here] (Documentation: https://github.com/Juniper/jsnapy/wiki/3.-Command-Line-Tool#optional-arguments).

 ## JSNAPy usages: